-You may also be eligible for additional financial aid at most of these institutions!
-The Texas First Diploma does not quarantee automatic admission for students.
-Consult your counselor for guidance on whether your grade point average at graduation qualifies you for automatic admission under the state's top 10 percent law.
+The Texas First Dipioma does not guarantee automatic admission for students.
+Ask your counselor If your grade point average at graduation qualifies you for automatic admission under the state's top 10 percent law.
+You can apply to any college or university you choose; however, the scholarship will apply only at the Texas public institution of higher education where you have been admitted.

-You can apply to any college or university you choose.
-However, the scholarship will only apply toward participating universities, listed above.
 Use it or lose it!
-The scholarship ofter will expire at the end of the first academic year following your graduation, so we encourage you to attend college directly after high school.
+The scholarship offer will expire at the end of the first academic year following your graduation, so we encourage you to attend college directly after high school.